 2010 - Steven Gerrard bagged a brace to reach nineteen goals for his country, a joint record for a reds player.
 He skippered a side that also included Glen Johnson as they beat Hungary 2-1 in a friendly at Wembley.
 Meanwhile, Manchester City's Craig Bellamy netted as John Toshack's Wales thumped Luxembourg 5-1 in a friendly in Llanelli.
 On the same day, ex-red Robbie Keane reached a century of caps for the Republic of Ireland as Argentina won 1-0 in the first international to be staged at the new Aviva Stadium in Dublin, with Emiliano Insúa winning his second senior cap for the victors and Javier Mascherano also featuring.
 Also in international action that day were Daniel Agger, future reds Charlie Adam and ex-reds Xabi Alonso, Álvaro Arbeloa, Jari Litmanen, John Arne Riise, Mikel San José and Daniel Sjölund.

-2009 – Martin Kelly won his first cap for England Under-20’s in their 5-0 thrashing of Montenegro at The Hawthorns, with future red Jordan Henderson playing his only game at this level.
-On the same day, future red Andy Carroll came off the bench to make his first appearance for the Under-21’s in their goalless friendly with the Netherlands in Groningen.
+2009 - Martin Kelly won his first cap for England Under-20's in their 5-0 thrashing of Montenegro at The Hawthorns, with future red Jordan Henderson playing his only game at this level.
+On the same day, future reds Andy Carroll and Daniel Sturridge both made their first appearances for the Under-21's in their goalless friendly with the Netherlands in Groningen.

 If you have any comments or corrections to this article, please forward them to firstname.lastname@example.org